instance001/chatty-edu-user/README.md

 - Automatic model role selection: on boot, Chatty-EDU scans `data/models/`, gives the largest valid GGUF to the main chat role, gives the smallest to the Bookkeeper role when 2+ models are present, and falls back to a friendly setup message when no model is available.
 - Plain-text-safe rendering: model output is normalized before display so unsupported Unicode, prompt-template markers, and odd table characters degrade into readable text instead of broken glyphs.

+## Compounding workflow loops

+This bundle is not only for one-off chat or homework help.
+It can also be used as an in-app iteration surface where one step improves the next step.

+Because Chatty-EDU includes:

+- the main AI
+- local memory surfaces
+- a local sandbox
+- hosted module tabs
+- and module handoff / rundown lanes

+you can keep a longer workflow moving inside the app instead of minimizing back to the desktop between each tool.

+Examples:

+- draft a homework or revision pack
+- keep teacher notes or prompt drafts in the sandbox
+- open a hosted module tab for a more specialized dashboard
+- return to the main AI with that module context still available
+- refine the next pack, printable, prompt, or classroom resource

+For builders using the broader Chatty ecosystem, the same loop can extend outward:

+- prepare a `chatty-quest` dataset or content template
+- inspect or iterate on outputs from a hosted `chatty-art` lane
+- ask for `chatty-lora` advice on prompts, dataset shape, or training preparation
+- repeat the cycle from inside the EDU shell

+The value is the flywheel:

+- draft
+- inspect
+- improve
+- hand off
+- repeat

+Chatty-EDU does not merge every tool into one app.
+It gives you one local window where those tools can stay visible, hand off context, and compound more smoothly.

 ## Models
 - Model weights are not included in this bundle.
 - Drop an approved GGUF into `data/models/`.